offbeat-dev/offbeat_yootheme-panel-slider/README.md

 ![Panel Slider](https://github.com/pauloguerraf/yootheme_PanelSlider/blob/main/screenshot.jpg "Screenshot")

-## Instalación
+## Installation

 ### WordPress

-1. Crear y activar un child theme [child theme](https://yootheme.com/support/yootheme-pro/wordpress/child-themes) para YOOtheme Pro.
+1. Create and activate a YOOtheme Pro child theme [child theme](https://yootheme.com/support/yootheme-pro/wordpress/child-themes).
-2. Crear una carpeta `/builder` dentro de la carpeta del child theme y copiar las 2 carpetas del custom element:
+2. Create a `/builder` folder inside the child theme folder and copy both folders from this repo:
-- Para usar Panel Slider copiar las carpetas `/builder/panelslider` & `/builder/panelslider_item`
+- To use Panel Slider copy both `/builder/panelslider` & `/builder/panelslider_item`
-- Para usar Grid modificada copiar las carpetas `/builder/grid` & `/builder/grid_item`
+- To use Grid copy both `/builder/grid` & `/builder/grid_item`
-3. Ir Customize en Wordpress.
-El elemento debe ahora estar listado en la categoría Custom al agregar un nuevo elemento a la página.
+3. Go to Customize in Wordpress.
+The Custom Element should now be listed in the Custom category when adding a new element in Yootheme.